-The Thomas Paine Memorial Committee began as a separate organization (formerly the Thomas Paine Foundation) created by Margaret Downey, which was then adopted by the Freethought Society as a standing committee.
+The Thomas Paine Foundation/Memorial Committee began as a separate organization (formerly simply the Thomas Paine Foundation) created by Margaret Downey, which was then adopted by the Freethought Society as a standing committee.

-Through TPMC, FS conducts educational and entertaining programs promoting the ideals of Thomas Paine and freethought philosophy.
-The Thomas Paine Memorial Committee has received local, national and international recognition.
+Through the committee, the Freethought Society conducts educational and entertaining programs promoting the ideals of Thomas Paine and freethought philosophy.
+The committee has received local, national and international recognition for its efforts.

 Paine served in the Revolutionary War under General Greene, and later in official congressionally-appointed positions and the Pennsylvania legislature.
 In his later publication, Age of Reason, Paine expressed that “all religions are in their nature mild and benign” when not associated with political systems; Paine was the quintessential Deist of the 18th century.

 Between March 1791 and February 1792 Paine published numerous editions of Rights of Man, in which he defended the French Revolution.
 The words of Thomas Paine inspired many to strive for political, economic and social advancement.
 He was among the first to call for an end to slavery and the establishment of human rights around the world.

 In appreciation, the Thomas Paine Foundation/Memorial Committee celebrates the birthday of Thomas Paine on January 29th, as well as a Thomas Paine Day proclamation on June 8 and other Paine-themed events during the year.
 The committee is a participant in the beautification project for the Thomas Paine National Historical Museum, located at what was once Paine’s farm in New Rochelle, NY.